tecoevo/tecoevo.github.io/pages/theobiocourse.md

 Day two -
 	Morning: Species distribution models (SDMs) and potential applications regarding climate change and conservation & Large-scale ecological datasets.
-	Afternoon: How to make a SDM demostration in R.
+	Afternoon: How to make an SDM, demonstration in R.

 ### January 24 - 27